anzearhar/keynet/doc/report-ai/main.typ

         image("./img/genetic.png", width: img_width),
         [Ours (genetic algorithms)],
     )
-)
+)<heatmaps>

 = Discussion

-Because of time limitations we managed to test it only on the War and Peace novel, but we've developed a framework where we could easily test it on different types of text as well (e.g. programming code).
+Due to time limitations, we were able to test our keyboard layout optimizer only on the War and Peace novel.
+However, we have developed a flexible framework that allows for easy testing on various types of text (so the optimization of e.g. keyboard used for writing programing code would be effortless).
+This capability opens up the possibility for text-specific keyboard optimization, catering to different user needs.

+One limitation of our current evaluation method is that we only visualizes the heatmap based on key frequency.
+We do not visualize the relationships between different keys, as such a visualization would be overly complex and unclear.
+A potential future improvement would be to develop an unbiased method for evaluating different keyboards that takes key relationships into account without compromising clarity.

+Additionally, we did not have sufficient time to test the keyboards ourselves.
+Future work should include thorough user testing to validate the effectiveness and comfort of the optimized layouts in real-world scenarios.
+This will provide practical insights and further refine our optimization framework.

 #bibliography("refs.yml")